Professional

 Ole Miss Admissions Opens

-Special Programs and Scholarships Application Opens to Apply for Early Entry Pharmacy Program
+Competitive Academic Programs Application Opens to Apply for Early Entry Pharmacy Program (HIGH SCHOOL SENIORS ONLY)

 Get involved and belong!
 In addition to the various campus activities such as recreational sports, social clubs, theater and arts, academic clubs, and other extracurricular activities, the School of Pharmacy offers many pharmacy organizations and activities for students to join and participate in.
 We believe the Ole Miss Pharmacy Experience, outside of the classroom, is important to your success, professional development, and career readiness.
 So join today and impact patient care, the profession, and communities in Mississippi and beyond.